-Doctors in training should be aware that this is a 20-credit university course as such and requires a time commitment of 120 hours of study.
+Doctors in training should be aware that this is a 20-credit university course as such and requires a time commitment of 120 hours of study within the trainees own time.

 There are 3 days of formal course attandance which will need to be requested through the usual study leave process.